rarebreed/protean-service/retro/docs/why-retro.md

 that _happiness_ is what we should all be striving for.
 And isn't _fun_ a great way to achieve "happiness"?

 Perhaps I'm just an oddball.
 In Buddhism, seeking happiness is not what we should strive for.
 Rather we should seek understanding, which in turn begets peace.
-With happiness, like all things in life, it can be taken away from you.
+Happiness, like all things in life, can be taken away from you.
 If you are able to find peace, it can't be taken from you.
 For me, the role playing sessions I treasured were not like fishing tales boasting of how with only 2 HP left, I was able to slay the dragon or defeat the Lich Lord.
 They came from small moments, like watching how players would react to a little Vietnamese running up to them.
 Did the little boy have a grenade in his hands?
 Why is he running towards them?
 Do I shoot first, ask questions later?

 It seems like we are all so desperate to feel special, to feel powerful in this crazy world, that we have forgotten that we are all actually the same.
 And that's a good thing, not a bad thing.
 I feel that all this escapism and focusing on